GrantStenger/ai-for-adversarial-games/connect-4/README.md

   * V2 vs. V2: 5,187 out of 10,000 (305 ties)
   * V1 vs. V1: 5,989 out of 10,000 (2 ties)
   * V0 vs. V0: 5,517 out of 10,000 (30 ties)
+* If AlphaZero can beat AlphaGo 100-0, we can build a player that always beats random.

 ### To Do's:
 * Implement MiniMax